 When users attempt to stop smoking crack, the brain’s punishment system kicks in as the drug’s effects decrease.
 Users begin to experience irritability, fatigue, strong cravings, anxiety or panic attacks, and severe depression.
 Often, crack cocaine users will continue to use the drug on a daily basis only so they don’t have to experience the strong effects of withdrawal.
 For this reason, help from medical or addiction professionals may be necessary in order for an addict to make a full recovery.
 A crack cocaine abuse hotline will be able to put you or your loved one in contact with professionals who can help.

 Treating an Addiction to Crack Cocaine

 According to the National Institute on Drug Abuse, there are no FDA-approved medications to treat crack cocaine addiction.
 This means that addiction treatment is primarily focused on cognitive behavioral therapy, behavioral interventions, and developing a strong network of social support.
 The first step in any addictions treatment is to ask for help.
 If you or a loved one is suffering from an addiction, speaking with a professional at a crack cocaine abuse hotline can help you learn about your options for recovery.
-Call us today at 1-888-287-0471 to start your journey toward a clean, sober life.
+Call us today at 1-888-287-0471 Who Answers? to start your journey toward a clean, sober life.

 - Poly-drug use — the use of more than one drug at a time — is especially common among crack cocaine users.
 An addiction professional can help you work through all addictions, clearing the way for a sober lifestyle.